ClarifiedSecurity/catapult/docs/20-how-to-use.md

 ### ctp host deploy-from-configuration

-Starts the play from `/srv/<project_name>/pre_vm_role part` of the playbook and runs until the end.
+Starts the play from `/srv/<project_name>/pre_vm_role` of the [deployment tree](https://clarifiedsecurity.github.io/catapult-docs/catapult/00-overview.html) of the playbook and runs until the end.
 This is a useful command during mass deploy when you have run the `ctp host deploy-until-configuration` first and then you want to configure the cloned machines.
 Should anything go wrong you can always revert to the snapshot and start again.

 _Example usage:_